 You will want to share your blog posts because you want people to read what you have written.
 A great way to have people read your posts while waiting for them to be ranked by Google is to share them on different platforms.
 Promoting blog posts might seem like a lot of work, but it is an effective way to have people read your articles and see your artwork.

 Here are some places to share your blog posts after you hit publish.

 Facebook Artist Page

-Even though Facebook does not share posts on newsfeeds with links as much as other content, I believe it is still a good idea to share your posts on Facebook.
+Even though Facebook does not share posts on newsfeeds with links as much as other content, it is still a good idea to share your posts on your Facebook business page.

 Personal Facebook Profile

-If you want to boost blog traffic I highly recommend pinning your artist blog posts on your Pinterest Business account.
+If you want to boost blog traffic quickly, we highly recommend pinning your artist blog posts on your Pinterest Business account.